Kharmaska/P3_McGyver_Maze/README.md

 ![Game Window MacGyver](/assets/gameCapture.JPG "Game Window MacGyver")

+>In order to move MacGyver, you will need to use the **arrow keys** on your keyboard.
+Note that you can keep a key pressed down in order to move multipletimes in a given direction.

 If you manage to collect the 3 items that MaCGyver needs to defeat the guardian you will get the following screen:

 ![Game Window MacGyver Won](/assets/gameCaptureWon.JPG "Game Window MacGyver")